SDEINTESTING/SDEINTESTING/README.md

 - 👀 I’m interested in learning new skills and sharing with you.
 - 🌱 I’m currently learning DSA-JAVA
 - 💞️ I’m looking to collaborate on DSA-JAVA
-- 📫 How to reach me -> please write an email to me : sdeintesting@gmail.com
+- 📫 How to reach me -> feel free to write an email to me : sdeintesting@gmail.com

 <!---
 SDEINTESTING/SDEINTESTING is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.